slamora/brackets-wiki/Research:-Find-Replace.md

 How multi-file replace is handled.

 * Sublime - Find query is executed just-in-time.
 Confirmation dialog "Replace N occurrences across M files?".
 Files are opened in editors without saving changes.
 User must manually Save or Save All.
-* TextMate - Find query is exectured just-in-time.
+* TextMate - Find query is executed just-in-time.
 Changes are pending until find dialog is closed.
 Save confirmation dialog upon closing.
+* WebStorm
+* Coda
+* Notepad++
+* Dreamweaver

+### Undo
+* Sublime - No additional undo feature.
+Each dirty editor is treated normally.
+* TextMate - Once dialog is confirmed, there is no undo.
 * WebStorm
 * Coda
 * Notepad++